 Kani-men (Stuffed crab shell)

 A long-established oden restaurant (Kikuichi) in Kanazawa City is bustling with people looking for Kanazawa Oden’s staple ingredient which is kani-men.
 This restaurant made kani-men by filling the shell with crab miso and legs of the female Kobako crab, which is a snow crab and used as an ingredient in oden.
-At a long-established oden restaurant in the center of Kanazawa, many people lined up to try the kani-men even before it opened.
-This kani-men is only available during the cold season or during winter so this is also a unique kind of Kanazawa oden.
+Interestingly, at a long-established oden restaurant in the center of Kanazawa, many people lined up to try the kani-men even before it opened.
+Notably, this kani-men is only available during the cold season or during winter, which means this is also a unique kind of Kanazawa oden.

 How do locals prepared the broth for Kanazawa Oden?